Height-for-Age Percentile Calculator

 This calculator uses the CDC growth charts, which are the standard reference in the United States for monitoring height and length from birth to 20 years:

 There is an important measurement difference: recumbent length is typically about 1 cm longer than standing height at the same age due to spinal compression when standing.
 The two CDC charts overlap between 24 and 36 months to allow clinicians to transition between measurement methods.
+See our full measurement guide for tips on accurate readings at home.

 What Matters More Than the Number

 A single percentile reading is less important than the trend over time.
 A child consistently tracking at the 20th percentile is growing normally — they're simply shorter than average.
 What pediatricians watch for is a child crossing two or more major percentile lines (growth faltering), which can indicate a nutritional issue, hormonal condition, or other concern worth investigating.
+Use our Growth Tracker to log height measurements over time and see the trend.

 Genetics play the largest role in determining a child's adult height.
 Children of taller parents tend to track higher percentiles, and vice versa.
 Your pediatrician may calculate a "mid-parental height" to estimate your child's expected adult stature.